GSG 9: Name change

-After renaming the Bundesgrenzschutz to Bundespolizei in 2005, the abbreviation "GSG 9" was retained due to the unit's fame, reflecting the name change rather than any functional obsolescence.
-The contemporary official designation for the unit is GSG 9 der Bundespolizei (abbreviated GSG 9 BPOL or simply GSG 9).
+After the Bundesgrenzschutz was renamed the Bundespolizei in 2005, the abbreviation "GSG 9" was retained due to the unit's established recognition, reflecting the organisational name change rather than any alteration in its role.
+The current official designation is GSG 9 der Bundespolizei (abbreviated GSG 9 BPOL or simply GSG 9).

 Operations

-GSG 9 is deployed for counter-terrorism, hostage rescue, and high-risk law enforcement operations, including responses to kidnapping, extortion, and serious organized crime.
-An increasing number of arrests by GSG 9 are conducted in the area of cybercrime, which often requires quick action to preserve evidence.
-The number of deployments in cases of threats to public safety has also increased.
-The unit is very active in developing and testing methods and tactics for these missions.
-In total, the GSG 9 completes around 50-60 missions every year.
+GSG 9 is deployed for counter-terrorism, hostage rescue, and other high-risk law enforcement operations, including responses to kidnapping, extortion, and serious organized crime.
+An increasing number of arrests carried out by GSG 9 involve cybercrime, which often requires rapid action to secure digital evidence.
+Deployments related to threats to public safety have also risen.
+The unit is actively involved in developing and testing new methods and tactics for these missions.
+In total, GSG 9 conducts approximately 50–60 operations each year.

-In contrast to the Spezialeinsatzkommandos (SEK) units in each of the regional states of Germany, which are trained and equipped for similar missions, GSG 9, which operates on a federal level, can only conduct operations within a state's jurisdiction with the state's consent.
-Operations on a federal level outside the Federal Republic of Germany require the foreign nation's consent, such as in a rescue operation of German citizens in a foreign country.
-Despite the paramilitary nature of the unit, GSG 9 officers are strictly limited to policing and tactical intervention operations and cannot engage in military conflict, as they are considered non-combatants under international law.
+In contrast to the Spezialeinsatzkommandos (SEK) of the German states, which are trained and equipped for similar missions, GSG 9 operates at the federal level and may only conduct operations within a state's jurisdiction with that state's consent.
+Federal operations outside the territory of the Federal Republic of Germany likewise require the consent of the foreign nation, such as during rescue missions involving German citizens abroad.
+Despite the unit's paramilitary characteristics, GSG 9 personnel are strictly limited to policing and tactical intervention roles and may not participate in military hostilities, as they are classified as non‑combatants under international law.

-Until 2009, GSG 9 was regularly deployed in foreign countries as part of a security detail for German embassies in hazardous regions.
-Due to the workload from these deployments, the PSA BPOL was created.
+Until 2009, GSG 9 was regularly deployed abroad as part of security details for German embassies in high‑risk regions.
+The increasing workload from these overseas assignments led to the creation of the PSA BPOL, which assumed responsibility for these protective duties.

 From 1972 to 2003, GSG 9 reportedly completed over 1,500 missions, discharging their weapons on only five occasions.
-At the SWAT World Challenge in 2005, GSG 9 won all eight events, beating 17 other teams.
-They defended their championship the following year and placed fifth in 2007.
+At the SWAT World Challenge in 2005, GSG 9 won all eight events, outperforming 17 other teams.
+They successfully defended their title in 2006 and placed fifth in 2007.